 The final piece of the jigsaw.
 Upload the data room post-LOI — financials, contracts, statutory filings, employment papers — and receive a structured intelligence dossier across six dimensions in minutes, not weeks.

 Run any tool alone.
-Run all five in sequence.
+Run all seven in sequence.
 Each output flows into the next — Domain Hunter pre-populates Site Hunter, Site Hunter conditions Business Hunter, Business Hunter writes the brief DataRhunter expects to see.
 Then The Counting House watches everything, live.

 “Forty-seven signals.
 Twelve vectors.
 Six tiers of data.
 One verdict.
 The Hunter Suite scores against a reference set of more than four thousand transactions — so the numbers you read have somewhere honest to stand.”